webdriverio/webdriverio/website/docs/visual-testing/reporter.md

 -   View diff images showing where visual differences were detected.

 This visual representation simplifies the analysis of your test results, making it easier to identify and address visual regressions.

+# CI Integrations

+We are working on supporting different CI tools like Jenkins, GitHub Actions and so on.
+If you like to help us then please contact us on [Discord - Visual Testing](https://discord.com/channels/1097401827202445382/1186908940286574642).